bhimmetoglu/kaggle_101/README.md

 # kaggle_101

-Some work on Kaggle data for fun
+Work on some Kaggle competitions are included in the repo.